 A note on closing costs: Many escrow companies make an effort to have closing fees be minimal, but buyers need to do their due diligence and find parties that won’t tack on a plethora of fees that will raise costs higher than they need to be.
 Research what fees are typical in your area.
 Some sellers may agree to take care of closing costs, and this is typically agreed upon at the contract phase.

 Within 24 hours of your scheduled closing, you may choose to conduct a final walkthrough to make sure everything is in order and nothing has been removed that is included in the purchase contract.
 After that’s done, your earnest money or deposit in the escrow account will be applied toward your down payment on the home and you’ll need to arrange to cover all closing costs.

 9. Sign on the Dotted Lines

 The final step is to sign the papers.
 It’s good to take your time with this as the agreement can be up to 100 pages in length.
-Carefully analyzing the fine print will save you a lot of time and worry if something seems amiss.
+Carefully analyzing the fine print will save you a lot of time and worry if something seems amiss down the line.
 One key thing to do is to ensure your interest rate is correct and that there’s no penalty for prepayment.
-Bring your attorney or real estate agent with you if you’re not sure about translating all of the legalese.
+If you have concerns about understanding the document, be sure to reach out to an attorney.